akshaybabloo/Ruby-on-rails-4-notes/README.md

 * `'demo/index'` - if the you want to link it in the same controller.
 * `{:controller => 'demo', :action => 'index'}` - if you want to link it to a different controller.

-This syntax generates an html `href` tag which links to the action provided.
-This example can be seen in [hello.html.erb](https://github.com/akshaybabloo/Ruby-on-rails-4-notes/blob/master/simple_cms/app/views/demo/hello.html.erb) but if you see this in [index.html.erb](https://github.com/akshaybabloo/Ruby-on-rails-4-notes/blob/master/simple_cms/app/views/demo/index.html.erb) when you hover on the second link you will see that there is no full url like `localhost:3000/demo/index` this is because we have added `root demo#index` in the [routs.rb](https://github.com/akshaybabloo/Ruby-on-rails-4-notes/blob/master/simple_cms/config/routes.rb) file which will reduce the link to `localhost:3000/`
+This syntax generates an HTML `href` tag which links to the action provided.
+This example can be seen in [hello.html.erb](https://github.com/akshaybabloo/Ruby-on-rails-4-notes/blob/master/simple_cms/app/views/demo/hello.html.erb).
+But if you see this in [index.html.erb](https://github.com/akshaybabloo/Ruby-on-rails-4-notes/blob/master/simple_cms/app/views/demo/index.html.erb) when you hover on the second link you will see that there is no full URL like `localhost:3000/demo/index` this is because we have added `root demo#index` in the [routs.rb](https://github.com/akshaybabloo/Ruby-on-rails-4-notes/blob/master/simple_cms/config/routes.rb) file which will reduce the link to `localhost:3000/`

 > Note 3: This shows that not only does `routs.rb` show how the pages are routed but it also plays an important role in how the links are created.

 ### 4.6 URL parameters

-When an URL consists of string after `?` those are called parameters.
-For example `localhost:3000/demo/index/1?name=akshay&age=25`, these parameters helps in sending data to the server (ROR) which can process the data.
+When a URL consists of string after `?`, Those are called parameters.
+For example `localhost:3000/demo/index/1?name=akshay&age=25`, These parameters help in sending data to the server (ROR) which can process the data.
 Parameters are key-value pairs.

 `:id` is put to the left side of the URL, this can be seen in [routs.rb](https://github.com/akshaybabloo/Ruby-on-rails-4-notes/blob/master/simple_cms/config/routes.rb).
 Rails uses Parameter hashing method called `params` which uses `HashWithIndifferentAccess`, that means that you can have an key-value pair as `params['id']` or `params[:id]` and you can call these as `params['id']`, `params[:id]` or `@id`.
 See hello.html.erb](https://github.com/akshaybabloo/Ruby-on-rails-4-notes/blob/master/simple_cms/app/views/demo/hello.html.erb) for the examples.

-In ruby we have an object called `inspect`, which will outline the output.
+In Ruby, we have an object called `inspect`, which will outline the output.
 An example of this is shown in my Ruby tutorial for [hash](https://github.com/akshaybabloo/Ruby-notes/blob/master/src/ObjectTypes_2/hashes_2_6.rb#L5); To use this in Rails you can add `<%= params.inspect %>` which can make troubleshooting easy.

 ## 5 Database and migrations

-Databases are the core concepts you have to learn before creating an CMS.
+Databases are the core concepts you have to learn before creating a CMS.
 Here you will learn how to use and implement database and migrate them.

 ### 5.1 Database introduction

-Usually Rails takes care of database structure, but some concepts of databases are important to know.
-I would suggest get a basic knowledge of databases which are available on the internet.
-Databases use `CRUD` concepts which means `C - create, R - Read, U - Update and D- Delete`.
-I will be discussing about them as I go along.
+Usually, Rails takes care of database structure, but some concepts of databases are important to know.
+I would suggest getting a basic knowledge of databases which are available on the internet.
+Databases use `CRUD` concepts which mean `C - create, R - Read, U - Update and D- Delete`.
+I will be discussing them as I go along.

 ### 5.2 Creating a database

-Rails provide ways to create databases but I suggest using command line to create a database.
+Rails provide ways to create databases, but I suggest using a command line to create a database.

 There are  four important keywords that you would need to know to create, use and delete a database, and they are: